bheimbu/evolutionary_ecology/docs/source/third_week.rst

      - Formulate hypotheses.
      - Explain you hypotheses!
 What do you expect and why?
      - Discuss which data you need to test the hypothesis.
-     - Discuss the hypothesis and the data with your tutors.
+     - Discuss the hypotheses and the data with your tutors.
-     - Literaturesearch: Checkk if other studies investigated similar topics!
+     - Literature research: Check if other studies investigated similar topics!

   .. tab:: Exercise 3